django-cms/django-filer/docs/installation.rst

     $ pip install django-filer

 If you are feeling adventurous you can get
-`the latest version from github <django-filer>`_.
-See the section on :ref:`contributing` for more details on using the source version.
+`the latest sourcecode from github <https://github.com/stefanfoulis/django-filer/>`_

 Dependencies
 ------------